Year One / Two

 Learning outcomes

+All children: will draw a square using a repeat command.
+Most children: will experiment with altering variables to draw other regular polygons.
 Some children: will write repeat commands and use pen up and pen down to draw multiple shapes.

 Year Five / Six